-- Integrate advance directives into client plan of care - Assign and supervise care provided by others (e.g., LPN/VN, assistive personal, other RNs) - Organize workload to manage time effectively - Participate in providing cost effective care - Initiate, evaluate, and update plan of care (e.g., care map, clinical pathway) - Provide education to clients and staff about client rights and responsibilities - Advocate for client rights and needs - Collaborate with interprofessional health care members in other disciplines when providing client care (e.g., language interpreter, health care professionals) - Manage conflict among clients and health care staff - Maintain client confidentiality and privacy - Provide and receive hand off of care report on assigned clients (e.g., standardized hand off communication) - Use approved abbreviations and standard terminology when documenting care - \bullet Perform procedures necessary to safely admit, transfer or discharge a client - Prioritize the delivery of client care - \bullet Recognize ethical dilemmas and take appropriate action - Practice in a manner consistent with a code of ethics for registered nurses - Verify that the client received appropriate procedure education and consents to care and procedures - Receive and/or transcribe health care provider orders - Utilize valid resources to enhance the care of provided to a client (e.g., evidenced-based research, information technology, policies and procedures) - Recognize limitations of self/others and seek assistance - Report unsafe practice of health care personnel and intervene as appropriate (e.g., substance abuse, improper care, staffing practices) - Provide care within the legal scope of practice - Participate in performance improvement/quality improvement process - Recognize the need for referrals and obtain necessary orders be present in the statements provided as inputs.
-They do not reflect depth of mastery within a competency.
+- Integrate advance directives into client plan of care - Assign and supervise care provided by others (e.g., LPN/VN, assistive personal, other RNs) - Organize workload to manage time effectively - Participate in providing cost effective care - Initiate, evaluate, and update plan of care (e.g., care map, clinical pathway) - Provide education to clients and staff about client rights and responsibilities - Advocate for client rights and needs - Collaborate with interprofessional health care members in other disciplines when providing client care (e.g., language interpreter, health care professionals) - Manage conflict among clients and health care staff - Maintain client confidentiality and privacy - Provide and receive hand off of care report on assigned clients (e.g., standardized hand off communication) - Use approved abbreviations and standard terminology when documenting care - Perform procedures necessary to safely admit, transfer or discharge a client - Prioritize the delivery of client care - Recognize ethical dilemmas and take appropriate action - Practice in a manner consistent with a code of ethics for registered nurses - Verify that the client received appropriate procedure education and consents to care and procedures - Receive and/or transcribe health care provider orders - Utilize valid resources to enhance the care of provided to a client (e.g., evidenced-based research, information technology, policies and procedures) - Recognize limitations of self/others and seek assistance - Report unsafe practice of health care personnel and intervene as appropriate (e.g., substance abuse, improper care, staffing practices) - Provide care within the legal scope of practice - Participate in performance improvement/quality improvement process - Recognize the need for referrals and obtain necessary orders

-Assessments to a Competency-Based Framework - An Example
+•••••• Mapping Assessments to a Competency-Based Framework - An Example

 As the gatekeepers for students' attainment of a credential, it is important that future assessments should be able to function in a competency framework.
-To demonstrate how an ONETbased competency framework can be applied to an assessment, this paper's authors submitted the activity statements for the "Management of Care" section of the national nursing exam, the NCLEX-RN, to Dorothy, a competency mapping algorithm (still in beta) produced by Innovate+Educate.159 The input shown in Figure 13 can be found in the educator's guide to the 2016 NCLEX-RN exam.160 Directly copying and pasting this input, and hitting "enter" causes Dorothy to generate a list of skills ("do"
+To demonstrate how an ONETbased competency framework can be applied to an assessment, this paper's authors submitted the activity statements for the "Management of Care" section of the national nursing exam, the NCLEX-RN, to Dorothy, a competency mapping algorithm (still in beta) produced by Innovate+Educate.159 The input shown in Figure 13 can be found in the educator's guide to the 2016 NCLEX-RN exam.
+160 Directly copying and pasting this input, and hitting "enter" causes Dorothy to generate a list of skills ("do" competencies) as an output (Figure 14).
+Other diagnostics are also possible.